snoplus/SNOPlusSlowControl/README.md

 /cronjobs/: bash scripts that can be paired with a cronjob to check if things are running, and restart them if needed.
-You will have to change what directories/files are being checked before using these to match wherever your software is kept on your machine.
+You will have to change the home directory where SNOPlusSlowControl lives in each of these scripts before using them on your machine.

 /tomb/: old stuff that is deprecated but I don't have the heart to remove.

-The main operating script is for Minard pi_db/main_pidb.py, which uses the database libraries contained in lib/.
+The main operating scripts is for Minard pi_db/main_pidb.py, which uses the database libraries contained in SNOPlusSlowControl/lib/.
 The same goes for the IO servers and pi_db/main_ios.py.
-Names of relevant database URLs, settings for interval time between polling, and other configurables loaded can be adjusted in lib/config/config_pidb.py and config_ios.py.
+Names of relevant database URLs, settings for interval time between polling, and other configurables loaded are adjusted in lib/config/config_pidb.py and lib/config/config_ios.py.

 /util/: Additional scripts that have been developed for monitoring other components of the SNO+ detector.
 In principle, they could